 Frontier markets, poor yet ambitious, are a volatile lot.
 Smart investors exploit this heightened risk to achieve better-than-average returns.
 But frontier markets can go full-out crazy over a day or two thanks to government coups, natural disasters, or terrorist attacks, laying waste to any well-planned investment strategy.

 Morgan Stanley Capital International (MSCI) creates international indexes for investors.
 It’s the authority on what constitutes a frontier market.

-The company’s MSCI Frontier Markets Index tracks the performance of 114 companies in 29 countries based on demographics, economic development, politics, and liquidity: Argentina, Bahrain, Bangladesh, Benin, Burkina Faso, Croatia, Estonia, Guinea-Bissau, Ivory Coast, Jordan, Kazakhstan, Kenya, Kuwait, Lebanon, Lithuania, Mali, Mauritius, Morocco, Niger, Nigeria, Oman, Romania, Senegal, Serbia, Slovenia, Sri Lanka, Togo, Tunisia, and Vietnam.
+The company’s MSCI Frontier Markets Index tracks the performance of 89 constituents in 28 countries based on demographics, economic development, politics, and liquidity: Bahrain, Bangladesh, Burkina Faso, Benin, Croatia, Estonia, Guinea-Bissau, Ivory Coast, Jordan, Kenya, Kuwait, Lebanon, Lithuania, Kazakhstan, Mauritius, Mali, Morocco, Niger, Nigeria, Oman, Romania, Serbia, Senegal, Slovenia, Sri Lanka, Togo, Tunisia and Vietnam.

 To enter this club, a nation must have (at minimum) a stock-market regulator and no restrictions of withdrawing investments (when events turn bad).